qlova/ilang/Readme.md

 ```

 **number**
-Numbers in the i language can be integers of any size.
+Numbers in the 'i' language can be integers of any size.

+**rational**
+Rational numbers are pairs of numbers representing a fractional value.

 **decimal**
-Decimals are fixed-precision numbers.
+Decimals are fixed-precision decimal numbers.

 **letter**
 Letters correspond to a character in a piece of text, for example "a", "!" etc.

-**set**
-A set is an unordered collection of arbitary labels.

 **array**
 An array is a list of numbers.